NotFraagaa/Fraga-Bo2/README.md

 timer [0, 4]

     0 = Off
-    1 = Left side of the screen
+    1 = Top right of the screen
     2 = Top left of the screen
-    3 = Top right of the screen
+    3 = Left side of the screen
     4 = Next to ammo counter

 traptimer [0, 1]

     Enables trap timer, default is disabled

-color ("x x x")

-    Changes timer color (RGB format)

 SR